Stichting Kind Beter

 (Foundation Child Well)

 Stichting Kind Beter was established to raise funds for a large-scale study to cure FoxP1 in children.
 Rare diseases need private initiatives to work on healing.
 We are very happy that we have found the LUMC willing to help us with this.
-In cooperation with the LUMC, under the leadership of Dr. Van Roon, a 2-year research program has been developed.
+In cooperation with the LUMC, under the leadership of Prof. Van Roon, a 2-year research program has been developed.
 All that is needed now are the funds to actually start up the research.

 In the meantime we have noticed that we are becoming more and more a platform for parents who, like us, have been told that their child has FoxP1 syndrome.
 In the meantime we have brought several parents into contact with each other.
 Dr. Saskia Koene, geneticist in training at the LUMC, has approached us, because she is going to do her PhD research on the subject of FoxP1.
-Soon a movie about this subject.

 With this website we would like to give you more insight in the FoxP1 syndrome, in the research program and of course in the ways in which you can help us or we can help you.